Mailing, USPS, Postal Regulations

 What is Standard (USPS Marketing) Mail?

 USPS Marketing Mail was formerly known as Standard Mail.
-To better communicate the value of the benefits of this class to marketers, it was rebranded in 2017.
+It was rebranded in 2017 to better communicate the value of the benefits of this class to marketers, but it is still sometimes referred to as Standard Mail.
 To start mailing with Marketing Mail, you need a permit from USPS.
 There’s an annual fee, but it can be waived if you barcode all of your mailings and submit electronic documentation.

 Anything that’s not required to be mailed as First Class or Periodicals.
 These are postcards, envelopes, and flats that are or include marketing materials such as: